Dyalog/ride/docs/protocol.md

 ```
 tells RIDE where the currently executed line is.
 Traditionally that's indicated by a red border around it.

-:red_circle: "highlight" (what the interpreter currently sends) can be renamed to "HighlightLine" now.
-RIDE accepts both.

 <a name=SetLineAttributes></a>
 ```json
 ["SetLineAttributes",{"win":123,"stop":[2,3,5]}] // RIDE -> Interpreter  or  Interpreter -> RIDE